First Aid Kits

 - Assorted plasters – For use on small cuts and grazes

-- First Aid Emergency Guidance Leaflet – Provides user with more information and guidance on basic first aid
+- First Aid Emergency Guidance Leaflet – Provides the user with more information and guidance on basic first aid

-- Sterile eye dressings – helps to protect eye area from infection and objects entering the eye
+- Sterile eye dressings – helps to protect the eye area from infection and objects entering the eye

 - Burn Dressing – Cools down a burn immediately when there is no access to water, prevents skin from scarring by keeping the wound hydrated